top of page

 Weekend in Victoria BC

-Victoria BC is situated on Vancouver Island.
-It is known for being the oldest city in the Pacific Northwest and named after Queen Victoria.
+Victoria BC, is located on the eastern part of Vancouver Island.
+It is known for being the oldest city in the Pacific Northwest and is named after Queen Victoria.
 It's right on the water, so there's no shortage of beautiful views.

 Victoria BC summertime